-Utilizing Deceased Spouse's GST Exemption and Getting Double Basis Step Up With Portability.
+Utilizing Deceased Spouse's GST Exemption and Getting Double Basis Step-Up With Portability.
 If the QTIPable trust approach is used as a way of leaving the post-mortem flexibility of deciding how to use portability, the first spouse's GST exemption can be used even if the decision is made to make a QTIP election for the entire trust.
-A double benefit results: (1) the first deceased spouse's estate would make the reverse a QTIP election under \$2652(a)(3) to utilize the first spouse's GST exemption; and (2) the assets would get a basis adjustment (hopefully a step up) at the deaths of both spouses.
+A double benefit results: (1) the first deceased spouse's estate would make the reverse a QTIP election under §2652(a)(3) to utilize the first spouse's GST exemption; and (2) the assets would get a basis adjustment (hopefully a step up) at the deaths of both spouses.
+However, Rev. Proc.
+2001-38, discussed immediately below, could conceivably be applied to preclude this approach.

+- f.
+Revenue Procedure 2001-38.
 Some have questioned whether Rev. Proc.
-2001-38, 2001-1 CB 1335 precludes the use of this strategy.
+2001-38, 2001-1 CB 1335 precludes the use of QTIP trusts in connection with a portability election.
 It provides that the IRS will ignore a QTIP election "where the election was not necessary to reduce the estate tax liability to zero."
 If portability applies, the election is not required to reduce the estate tax liability to zero, so literally, the Rev. Proc. might apply.
-However, most commentators believe that Rev. Proc.
-2001-38 does not preclude making a QTIP election even though the estate is relying on portability.
-The purpose of Rev. Proc.
+Particularly if the estate is below the exemption amount, the QTIP election clearly is not necessary to reduce the estate tax liability to zero.
+However, for various reasons Rev. Proc.
+2001-38 does not appear to preclude making a QTIP election even though the estate is relying on portability.
+See generally Franklin, Law & Karibjanian, Portability The Game Changer (January 2013), available here on the American Bar Association Real Property Trust & Estate Law Section website. - The purpose of Rev. Proc.
 2001-38 was to facilitate making use of the first decedent's estate tax exemption amount with proper trust planning and to keep an inadvertent QTIP election from achieving that result.
-Since the first spouse's exemption can be utilized by portability in any event, the Rev. Proc is no longer relevant (though the IRS has not revoked it).
-See Franklin, Law & Karibjanian, Portability - The Game Changer (January 2013), available at http://www.americanbar.org/content/dam/aba/events/real property trust estate/heckerling /2013/portability the game changer 2013 01 15 paper 2.authcheckdam.pdf.
+It was a relief measure to protect professional advisors who inadvertently listed property on Schedule M of the estate tax return when the marital deduction was unnecessary. - The Rev. Proc. on its face suggests that the protection of the Procedure is up to the election of the estate, by stating that "[t]o come within the scope of this revenue procedure, the taxpayer must produce sufficient evidence to that effect.
+For example, the taxpayer [the surviving spouse or the surviving spouse's executor] may produce a copy of the estate tax return filed by the predeceased spouse's estate establishing that the election was not necessary to reduce the estate tax liability to zero." - Expanding on the "estate election" concept, the Rev. Proc. is based on forbearance by the IRS.
+Rev. Proc.
+2001-38 "says, in effect, ...that if there was no good news for you because you didn't need the QTIP election to save tax when the first spouse died, then we will not enforce the QTIP election to create the bad news of the tax when the second spouse dies."
+Freda, Electing QTIP Trust With Portability Sole New Project on IRS Guidance Plan for Estates, BNA DAILY TAX REPORT G-4 (September 3, 2013)(quoting Ron Aucutt). - "[A] revenue procedure announcing the Service's administrative forbearance cannot negate an election clearly authorized by statute."
+Aucutt, ACTEC Capital Letter No. 34, Priority Guidance Plan Published, Commissioner Nominated (Aug.
+12, 2013).